-Parents have an afternoon program of informative workshops and are invited to stay for Conversations and Coffee and Cookies with faculty and staff in the Library around 4:30 p.m. afterwards.
+Parents have an afternoon program of informative workshops and are invited to stay for Information Tables and light snacks in the Haas Library from 3:30 – 4:30 p.m.

 We also recommend getting to know Danbury by having dinner in one of the many ethnic restaurants in the Main Street area afterwards.
 The Danbury Green and Downtown Danbury are just a 15-minute walk from campus.

 Handouts and Links:

 Check out the activities planned in downtown Danbury, often just a few minutes walk away from the Midtown campus.
 Sign up for their weekly newsletter and stay fully informed year round.

 Western is a member institution of ISEP which means our students can study abroad at other ISEP member universities almost anywhere in the world, paying only Western’s tuition, room & board plus travel expenses, international insurance, and the ISEP Fee.
 Students can go for one semester or an entire year, but need to remember to apply about 6 months in advance of their travel to be considered within the priority pool of applicants.
 Credits transfer as free elective credits only, unless otherwise arranged with department chairs.